-- (i) in the case of an annual general meeting, by not less than ninty-five per cent. of the members entitled to vote thereat; and - (ii) in the case of any other general meeting, by members of the company- - (a) holding, if the company has a share capital, majority in number of members entitled to vote and who represent not less than ninety-five per cent. of such part of the paid-up share capital of the company as gives a right to vote at the meeting; or - (b) having, if the company has no share capital, not less than ninty-five per cent. of the total voting power exercisable at that meeting.
+- i) in the case of an annual general meeting, by not less than 95%. of the members entitled to vote thereat; and - ii) in the case of any other general meeting, by members of the company - a) holding, if the company has a share capital, majority in number of members entitled to vote and who represent not less than ninety-five per cent. of such part of the paid-up share capital of the company as gives a right to vote at the meeting; or - b) having, if the company has no share capital, not less than 95%. of the total voting power exercisable at that meeting.